 2010 - present, Associate Professor, Management of Organizations Group, Haas School of Business

 Courtesy appointment in the Department of Psychology, University of California, Berkeley

-2000 - 2005, Assistant Professor of Organizational Behavior, Carnegie Mellon University
+2000 - 2010, Assistant to Associate Professor of Organizational Behavior, Carnegie Mellon University

 2008 - 2009, Visiting Faculty, Haas School of Business